 "It takes 45 minutes to go 17 miles just about any work day," Smith said.

-These two problematic routes and dozens of others were not studied individually by the group, but the analysts did include them in the total report.
+These two problematic routes and dozens of others were not studied individually by the group, but the analysts did included them in the total report.
 These non-study roadways account for an estimated 17,050 hours of delay per mile at a cost of $40.8 million annually.

 The study release is timely just ahead of the general election Nov.
 6 in which voters will have the opportunity approve a half-cent sales tax to improve Arkansas roadways.

 “No one hates taxes more than me; however, one of the primary functions of government is to build roads and infrastructure and this act does just that,” Darr said in a statement.
-“My two primary reasons for supporting Ballot Issue No. 1 are the 40,000 non-government jobs that will be created and or protected and the relief of heavy traffic congestion.
+“My two primary reasons for supporting Ballot Issue #1 are the 40,000 non-government jobs that will be created and or protected and the relief of heavy traffic congestion.
 Traffic congestion has become a serious issue in Central Arkansas as well as Northwest Arkansas.”

 Arkansas Highway Department Chairman Madison Murphy was on hand at Tuesday’s press conference to applaud the Northwest Arkansas Council for the report.